algolia/algoliasearch-wordpress/README.md

       'facet_types'               => array()
 	);
 	```

-	The name attribute will be displayed on the UI Page
-	And the screenshot and screenshot-autocomplete is the path of your instant search **AND** autocomplete screenshot **relative to your theme root directory**
+	The name attribute will be displayed on the UI Page: it's your theme's name.
+And the screenshot and screenshot-autocomplete is the path of your instant search **AND** autocompletion menu screenshots (**relative to your theme root directory**).

-- styles.css
+- `styles.css`

-  This file will contain every css rule you need
+  This file contains every CSS rule you need.

-- templates.php
+- `templates.php`

-  This file will contain all the Hogan templates you need

-  The **mandory** content is
+  This file contains all the HTML (we use Hogan.js) templates you need.
+The **mandory** content are:

   ```php
   <script type="text/template" id="autocomplete-template">
   /* Your autocomplete Hogan template HERE */